1178 Broadway -- Burlingame, California 94010

 It's a wine made by Philippe Berard, whose family has long cultivated vineyards and raised cattle in the northern Medoc.

-Our colleague Bob was surprised to learn President Obama had invested in a winery in Bordeaux.
-But he forgot to put new batteries in his hearing aids.
+Our late colleague Bob was surprised to learn President Obama had invested in a winery in Bordeaux.
+But he forgotten to put new batteries in his hearing aids.
 It's "Haut Bana, not Obama, Bob."

 We've tasted several vintages from this guy and he clearly knows how to make a stylish little Bordeaux and he sells it for honest money.